 This week, I’ve decided to look at the film that received five Oscar nominations this year, including one for Best Actress...The Girl with the Dragon Tattoo.

-I’ve previously reviewed the Swedish version of this film and to quote myself from that December 21, 2010 review, “…The gloomy, mysterious look and mood of this film are really what makes it stand out as a top-notch thriller…The American version will have a tough time topping the harsh reality this Swedish film captures in spades.”
+I’ve and to quote myself from that December 21, 2010 review, “…The gloomy, mysterious look and mood of this film are really what makes it stand out as a top-notch thriller…The American version will have a tough time topping the harsh reality this Swedish film captures in spades.”

 Well, my predictions here were mostly incorrect.
 The David Fincher film is a great film…which stands on its own from its Swedish cousin.
 But, where I mostly got it wrong was that the English version knocks the visual “reality” out of the park.